Earth Island Fellowship for University Students

 New Leaders Initiative provides programming for young environmental leaders, to encourage them further to pursue their environmental ideas and projects.
 This part of our programming is both local and nationwide.
 Beginning in 2018, we have an annual Earth Island Fellowship for local university students who are interested in program management, research and producing real life deliverables for a client organization.
 To learn more about how to become a university fellow for the next cycle, email email@example.com.

-The 2019 client is Sacred Land Film Project.
+The 2019 client was Sacred Land Film Project.
 Students were tasked with researching World Bank statistics about biodiversity and indigenous populations.
 Students also compiled case studies of indigenous communities that had cultural protections of biodiversity in place.
 They also provided policy recommendations that cite international agreements that protect indigenous peoples right to their ancestral environments.

-2019 Earth Island/ Sacred Land Film Project Fellows
+2019 Earth Island/Sacred Land Film Project Fellows

-The 2018 client was Washington D.C. based organization, Forest Trends.
+The 2018 client was Washington D.C.-based organization, Forest Trends.
 The fellowship focused on market driven and carbon based solutions to forest resource conflicts.

-2018 Earth Island/ Forest Trends Fellows
+2018 Earth Island/Forest Trends Fellows

 Micro Grants for Environmental Projects